ARCTraining/hpc2-software/book/course/spack/existing.md

 ```

 Spack is now aware of that software, so you can build against it without having
 to rebuild openmpi, as long as you're happy with that version.
+As you can see
+from the output, this is written into your configuration, so will be remembered
+for future runs.

 I also want it to discover cmake: